-Recidivist drink-driver who killed his passenger jailed
+Recidivist drink-driver Brent Aickin jailed over fatal east Auckland crash that killed his passenger

 About 10.10pm they left the carpark together in Aickin's Holden, with Aickin turning on to Aviemore Drive - a busy arterial route where the posted speed limit is 60km/h.

-Aickin accelerated heavily on the wet road, estimated by the Crown to reach up to 112km/h, and the car fishtailed uncontrollably.
+The Crown said he heavily accelerated and estimated he reached up to 112km/h, causing the car to fishtail uncontrollably.

 The Holden drove over the footpath, before going sideways across the road and crashing into a tree.